pub struct FormatBuffer<const N: usize> { /* private fields */ }Expand description

 than returning an error.
 A non-zero truncation count is included in

-output of this object, and can be checked via the truncated
+Display output of this object, and can be checked via the truncated

 method.

-is the internal size of the buffer.
+The generic parameter N is the internal size of the buffer.
 One byte is

-reserved for NULL to support conversion to CStr
+reserved for NULL to support conversion to CStr.

 To format a message with Rust’s formatting: